opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ## 2. Set up corporate billing

 ### Can I set up corporate billing on any e-commerce store?
-Nope, you can only set up corporate billing on participating e-commerce stores that your agency has subscribed to.
+You can only set up corporate billing on **participating** e-commerce stores that your agency has subscribed to.
 Please approach your agency representative for more information.

-### Which email address do I use to sign up for an account with e-commerce?
+### Which email address do I use to sign up for an account with the store?
-It depends on the e-commerce mall you are signing up for.
+It depends on the e-commerce store you are signing up for.

-Some malls allow their users to use their personal account for corporate purchases.
+Some stores allow their users to use their personal account for corporate purchases.
 Others may need users to sign up for a separate corporate account using their work email.

-### How do I set up corporate billing?
+### How to set up corporate billing
 Before you start, make sure you have:
 * A DWP mobile app account,
 * An account on the participating e-commerce store, and